 Vanilla Bean Sugar Ingredients

-- Vanilla beans: Select high quality, fresh, whole vanilla beans for the best flavor.
+- Vanilla beans: Select high-quality, fresh, whole vanilla beans for the best flavor.
 Grade A vanilla beans are the best choice.
 They are long, plump and easy to cut and seed.
-Generally, 1 to 2 vanilla beans that are 5 to 7 inches long equals about 1 per cup of sugar.
-I use the Native Vanilla Tahitian vanilla beans for the best flavor.
+Generally, 1 to 2 vanilla beans, which are 5 to 7 inches long, equal about 1 bean per cup of sugar.
+I use Native Vanilla Tahitian vanilla beans for the best flavor.

 Equipment